State Guide · Tripura

 Stamp Duty, Land Records, and Registration in Tripura

 Tripura's stamp duty rates in non-TTAADC areas are moderate.
-Verify current rates with the Sub-Registrar before any calculation.
+Stamp duty is charged on the higher of the circle rate or the market value.
+Always verify the current applicable rates with the Sub-Registrar before any calculation, as they may be revised.

-Male buyer - non-TTAADC~5% on higher of circle rate or market value.
-Confirm with SRO.~2%~7%
+~5% on the higher of circle rate or market value

 ILRMS Tripura